malvikasharan/APRICOT/README.rst

 of APRICOT in detail.
 The repository contains a shell script `run\_example.sh`_, which can be used for the demonstration of APRICOT analysis with an example.

-In the packages we have provided a test folder named `tests`_, to allow the system testing.
-The instructions and commands are provided in the shell scipt `system\_test.sh`_.

-Users can choose to install all the tools and databases for a complete test.
-Optionally, the `test datasets`_ can be used for basic testing, which does not require installation of third party tools.

 Contact
 -------